Lomztein/Advanced-Discord-Commands/README.md

 * Advanced flow commands, as well as multiline command "programs".
 At this point we're fairly sure the entire thing is actually turing complete, but don't quote that, because it *might just be wrong.*

 A few commands exists in the example commands that can be used for simple advanced stuff, like for loops and if statements.
-These currently only support single-line commands, but that is something that we'd like to change, but isn't exactly a priority.
+These currently only support single-line commands, but that is something that we'd like to change, but isn't exactly a priority, since that can be managed with `!flow goto`, explained in the next paragraph.

 Commands can be entered in multiple lines at a time, seperated with the well known `;`, this allows multiple commands to be run in direct sequence.
 This sequence can be modified using `flow goto`, which sets the program counter to the given number, effectively setting the sequence back to that line number.